marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 # Media Objects

+<p class="intro">Media objects are super useful components for displaying an item, usually an image, alongside some content, usually text.
+You could put lists, grids, or even other media objects inside.</p>

+A media object is a container with the class `.media-object`, and two or three sections with the class `.media-object-section`.

+Media objects are one of hte few items we use in flexbox mode, so the class .main-section must be added to the section that should stretch in width to fill the available space.

+Each section aligns to the top by default, but individual sections can also be middle- or bottom-aligned by adding `.align-*` classes on the container to align every child section at once, or individual child sections can be aligned with `.align-self-*` classes.

-A media object is a container with the class `.media-object`, and two sections with the class `.media-object-section`.
-To control the width of the image in the media object, there are additional classes of `.image1-leads-blurb3`, `.image1-leads-blurb2`, and `blurb3-leads-image2`.
+To override the width of the images in the media object, there are additional classes of `.image1-leads-blurb3`, `.image1-leads-blurb2`, and `blurb3-leads-image2`.

-There is an additional class `stacked-for-small` that overrides the ratio between the columns.
+By adding the `.stack-for-small` class, you can make your media object sections stack at small screen.

 ## Image leading Blurb 1:3 ratio

+Images inside media object with class `.image1-leads-blurb3` are limited to width of 210px.

 In the example, the first is not stacked for small sizes, but the second version is.
 (You can view the difference by resizing your browser to it is less than 580px wide).
 These are often used inside a list container, where each media object is an `<li>` in a longer list.